BrendanrBoone/GymRoutineGenerator/README.md

 ### To do

-- RoutineScreenList: implement generating additional exercise and refresh exercise from db feature
+- RoutineScreenList: implement refresh exercise from db feature
 - AddExerciseScreen: make filter for mistaken names to prevent bad additions to firestore
 - GenerateScreen: disable bigbutton unless categories are chosen